 So Centerstone will continue during the coronavirus crisis, and when group activities cannot be avoided, they will divide into smaller groups.

-Those who cannot access treatment facilities and have no scheduled Alcoholics Anonymous meetings to depend on are facing a demanding time.
+Those who cannot access treatment facilities, are missing mandatory drugs or alcohol tests and have no scheduled Alcoholics Anonymous meetings to depend on are facing a demanding time.

 The more meetings cancelled, the more trouble awaits in the future.